SNEWS2/snewpy/doc/source/transformations.rst

 .. warning::

-   This was automatically generated from docstrings in ``flavor_transformation.py`` and still needs some editing.
-   In particular:

-   * Add docstring to AdiabaticMSWes and NonAdiabaticMSWes
-   * Once it’s published, point readers to the SNEWPY paper for exact transition probabilities, etc.
+   Once it’s published, point readers to the SNEWPY paper for exact transition probabilities, etc.

 Base Class for Flavor Transformations